scipy-conference/scipy_proceedings/papers/cory_quammen/15_quammen.rst

 of NumPy operations on those arrays to be used.
 Suppose we have a data set from a computation fluid dynamics simulation that we can load with a VTK reader class that has a point-associated array representing pressure.
-We can find several properties of this array using NumPY, e.g.
+We can find several properties of this array using NumPy, e.g.

 .. code-block:: python